 Yes!
-We generally have spaces available in all of our classes, thanks to our small numbers and independence school status.
-Get in touch to find out more and come and take a look around.
+We generally have spaces available in all of our classes, thanks to our small class sizes and flexibility.
+Get in touch to find out more, to arrange a trial day or to come and take a look around.

 Can I use my ‘universal entitlement’ free childcare hours in the Kindergarten?

 Yes!
 Children are welcome to use part or all of their entitlement with us for up to 30 hours per week.
 This means all 3-4 year olds are able to join our Kindergarten for (at least) 15 hours for free.

 Can my child just attend for the pre-school years?

 Of course!
 We welcome children at any stage, for however long you wish to stay.
 There is no requirement when joining our Kindergarten to remain in the school – although, of course, we hope that you might end up wanting to!

 Pupils start formal learning (i.e. writing, reading and numeracy) in Class 1 at the age of 6 an approach that is the norm in many European countries and supported by a significant body of research.
 Children learn academic skills more easily once they have had the opportunity to fully develop speech, co-ordination, social and emotional skills during the pre-school years in Kindergarten.

 Do you have exams?
 How do you know that students are making progress?

 Each teacher stays with the same group of students for up to eight years, getting to know each child and how they are learning really well.
 We use formative and on-going assessment, reducing the need for the frequent and stressful testing of students that mainstream schools use.
 Teachers and parents work closely together in order to build a picture of each child that helps everyone to understand and support their development, without creating anxiety for the child.